Environmental Law Solicitors

 When an environmental law offence has been committed by a company, an officer of the company (e.g. director or manager) can be held accountable and found guilty of the offence.
 The Environment Agency or local authority will use their full range of powers against those facing prosecution.

 A conviction could result in an unlimited fine and/or imprisonment.
-Sentences vary depending on how large a company is, based on its annual turnover.
-The court has recently suggested that it will impose higher fines for environmental offences to send a strong message to other directors and shareholders about their environmental obligations.
-This could result in some companies paying millions of pounds.
+Sentences vary depending on how large a company is, based on its annual turnover, but the court has indicated that it will impose higher fines for environmental offences to send a strong message to other directors and shareholders about their environmental obligations.
+This could result in some companies paying millions of pounds in technically unlimited fines.

 FAQs About Environmental Law Breaches